Glossary

 Hydration

 Hydration supports blood volume, temperature control, and performance.
-Use water intake goals as a baseline, then adjust for sweat and electrolytes.
+Use water intake goals as a baseline, then adjust for sweat rate and electrolytes.
+For the broader science, practical intake ranges, and beverage-specific hydration evidence, read The Complete Guide to Hydration.
+For marathon, triathlon, and ultra preparation, pair that with gut training so fluid intake and carbohydrate intake scale together.

 Mechanism in plain terms